huggingface/diffusers/docs/source/en/training/sdxl.md

 <Tip warning={true}>

-The text-to-image script is experimental, and it's easy to overfit and run into issues like catastrophic forgetting.
+This script is experimental, and it's easy to overfit and run into issues like catastrophic forgetting.
 We recommend exploring different hyperparameters to get the best results on your dataset.

 </Tip>

 [Stable Diffusion XL (SDXL)](https://hf.co/papers/2307.01952) is a larger and more powerful iteration of the Stable Diffusion model, capable of producing higher resolution images.

 SDXL's UNet is 3x larger and the model adds a second text encoder to the architecture.
 Depending on the hardware available to you, this can be very computationally intensive and it may not run on a consumer GPU like a Tesla T4.
 To help fit this larger model into memory and to speedup training, try enabling `gradient_checkpointing`, `mixed_precision`, and `gradient_accumulation_steps`.
-You can reduce your memory-usage even more by enabling memory-efficient attention with [xFormers](https://moon-ci-docs.huggingface.co/docs/diffusers/pr_5512/en/optimization/xformers) and using bitsandbytes' 8-bit optimizer.
+You can reduce your memory-usage even more by enabling memory-efficient attention with [xFormers](../optimization/xformers) and using bitsandbytes' 8-bit optimizer.

 This guide will explore the [train_text_to_image_sdxl.py](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image_sdxl.py) training script to help you become more familiar with it, and how you can adapt it for your own use-case.